International

 Courses offered

-If you are interested in the courses offered at CDHK, please check the Tongji website.
-A list of courses offered at SEM can be found here.
+If you are interested in the courses offered at the CDHK, please visit the Tongji website for more information.
+A list of the courses offered at the SEM can be found here.

 Academic calendar